 • Use free client software:

-Users can run most SaaS apps directly from a web browser without download and install any software.
-Some apps required plugins.
+Users can run most SaaS apps directly from a web and web apps browser without downloading and installing any software.
+Some apps require plugins.

 Disadvantages of SaaS